Water Resources Engineer Salary

 Popular Employer Salaries for Water Resources Engineer

-Water Resources Engineers will find the worst pay at Arcadis, Inc., where the median salary crawls in at $56K.
-Furthermore, compensation is curbed at $69K, leaving little room for growth.
-Others at the bottom of the scale for this job include Parsons Brinkerhoff at $57K, Tetra Tech, Inc. at $58K, and Otak, Inc., where $59K is the norm.
+Water Resources Engineers will find the worst pay at Tetra Tech, Inc., where the median salary crawls in at $57K.
+Furthermore, compensation is curbed at $87K, leaving little room for growth.
+Workers also receive paychecks lighter than average at Parsons Brinkerhoff ($57K), Otak, Inc. ($59K), and URS Corporation Inc. ($60K).

 Popular Skills for Water Resources Engineer

-Water Resources Engineers report using a large range of skills on the job.
-Most notably, skills in Data Analysis, Environmental Consulting, Project Management, and Microsoft Excel are correlated to pay that is above average, with boosts between 14 percent and 18 percent.
-At the other end of the pay range are skills like Autodesk AutoCAD Civil 3d, Microstation, and AutoCAD.
-It is often found that people who know Engineering Design are also skilled in Data Modeling.
+Survey results imply that Water Resources Engineers deploy a deep pool of skills on the job.
+Most notably, skills in Project Management, ArcGIS, Data Analysis, and Environmental Consulting are correlated to pay that is above average, with boosts between 12 percent and 15 percent.
+Skills that seem to negatively impact pay include Microsoft Office, Autodesk AutoCAD Civil 3d, and Microstation.
+Those proficient in Engineering Design are, more often than not, also skilled in Data Modeling.

 Pay by Experience Level for Water Resources Engineer